rich-strain/README-Generator/includes/README.md

   ## Usage

-  This is a test example of what you might find in the Usage section of a README file.
-Open your terminal in root of your project folder and execut the following command: “node index.js”.
+  Answer questions presented in the command-line application to automatically generate a README file.

   ## License
  This project is licensed under the MIT license.